theonlyladybug/saev/logbook.md

   1. Max activation over entire image (current)
   2. Max CLS activation (old)
   3. Max patch, then only show unique images out of top k (new)

+# 11/07/2024

+Potential outline

+1. Qualitatively compare DINOv2 and CLIP using top-k grids.
+Demonstrate the different concepts that are learned using cherry picked examples.
+2. Discuss methods to evaluate SAEs, cheap proxies for these evaluations, and which proxies are good approximations of more expensive evaluation methods.
+3. Discuss training strategies that reliably improve these proxy metrics (hyperparams, different datasets, etc).
+4. Use this analysis to compare DINOv2 vs CLIP, CLIP vs BioCLIP, training SAEs on ImageNet-1K, iNat21, ToL-10M and LAION-2B multilingual.

+Time to train on the [CLS] token and the patch tokens for DIONv2.